X

 Keenan Allen - WR, Los Angeles Chargers at New York Giants

-Digging deeper into the analytics, Allen has received a 25% target share, a 23.4% first-read target, and an air yards share of 25.6% through the first three weeks as he and Justin Herbert pick up where the two left off back in 2023.
+Digging deeper into the analytics, Allen has received a 25% target share, a 23.4% first-read target share, and an air yards share of 25.6% through the first three weeks as he and Justin Herbert pick up where the two left off back in 2023.
 When you put all that together, it is no wonder that Allen is among the best in fantasy production, averaging 18.8 fantasy points per contest and sitting inside the top 10 along with teammate Johnston.

-This Week, Allen and the Chargers head to New York to face the Giants.
-New York has allowed 46 receptions for 587 receiving yards to opposing wide receivers for an average of 44.10 fantasy points against per game, the second-most.
+Bet you thought I was going to say Ladd McConkey.
+This week, Allen and the Chargers head to New York to face the Giants.
+New York has allowed 46 receptions for 587 receiving yards to opposing wide receivers for an average of 44.10 fantasy points against per game, the second most.

 Jakobi Meyers - WR, Las Vegas Raiders vs. Chicago Bears

 Both Jakobi Meyers and Rome Odunze are smash starts this week.
-Las Vegas has allowed 551 receiving yards and three touchdowns this season to opposing wide receivers while further demonstrating an inability to prevent fantasy production, as opposing receivers have been a chalk play producing 43.03 fantasy points per game against the Raiders' secondary, the third-most.
+Las Vegas has allowed 551 receiving yards and three touchdowns this season to opposing wide receivers while further demonstrating an inability to prevent fantasy production, as opposing receivers have been a chalk play producing 43.03 fantasy points per game against the Raiders secondary, the third most.

 Odunze should be a smash start every week moving forward, but if you needed a reminder, there it is.

 All Meyers has done this season is what he does every season.
 While you won't find his name in the top 10 or 12, he'll be in WR2 territory despite being drafted as a WR4 on your team.
-Over Meyers' last 17 games, the receiver has totalled 98 receptions on 144 targets for 1,185 receiving yards and five touchdowns.
+Over Meyers' last 17 games, the receiver has totaled 98 receptions on 144 targets for 1,185 receiving yards and five touchdowns.

 Currently, Meyers sits as a WR2, averaging 13.3 fantasy points per game, which is more production than fantasy managers have been getting from Jefferson, Evans, or DK Metcalf thus far.